MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 When an aircraft has commenced the take-off roll, and it is necessary for the aircraft to abandon take-off in order to avert a dangerous traffic situation, the aircraft should be instructed to stop immediately and the instruction and callsign repeated.

 <blockquote>
-"Royal Air Maroc 810 delta, stop immediately, Royal Air Maroc 810 delta, stop immediately".
+"Syphax 14 Tango, stop immediately, Syphax 14 Tango, stop immediately".
 </blockquote>

 For aircraft that have been given a take-off clearance, but have not yet started the roll, they shall be instructed to hold position and the take-off clearance must be cancelled along with the reason for cancellation.